Argentina's Fernandez asks Pope to intervene over Falklands

 Argentina is 300 miles (500 km) to the west of the islands, which it has claimed for almost 200 years.
 In 1982 Argentina invaded but was repelled after a 74-day war with Britain.

-The left-leaning Fernandez, and her late husband and predecessor as president, Nestor Kirchner have had a frosty relationship with Bergoglio, whom they have accused of taking sides with the opposition against them.
+The left-leaning Fernandez, and her late husband and predecessor as president Nestor Kirchner, have had a frosty relationship with Bergoglio, who they have accused of taking sides with the opposition against them.

 Some analysts say that Bergoglio's surprise election as pope last week at a conclave where he was not even mentioned on media lists of the favourites, had wrong-footed Fernandez, who would now want to patch up ties with the Roman Catholic Church before mid-term elections in October.